bitsofcotton/ddpmopt/README.md

 2025/03/01 add readme.md note around DFT.
 2025/03/03 add T command for test. revert subtraction to multiplication and sgn method to have gokibin bit preprocessed inputs.
 2025/03/04 apply T command tests into original p, w, q command. either revert to original p, w, q commands with renewing T command test.
+2025/03/05 our invariant condition is being attacked, we use 2 of dimension output but in fact we need at least 4 dimension output for all.